 This information is intended for public health professionals.
-Please visit our rabies webpage for general information and number of rabid bats found in Washington State.
+Please visit our rabies webpage for general information and number of rabid bats and other animals found in Washington State.

-Recent Washington trends: Of bats tested in Washington 3-10% are identified as rabid, though this represents a skewed population of sick or injured bats.
-In the wild, we estimate less than 1% of bats are actually rabid.
-Since 1987, only five rabid domestic, terrestrial animals were identified, three with bat variant virus.
+Recent Washington trends: Of bats tested for rabies in Washington, on average 3-10% are infected with rabies, though this represents a skewed population of sick or injured bats or bats that have suspected or known contact with people or animals.
+In the wild, it is estimated that less than 1% of bats are infected with rabies at any time.
+Since 1987, only five rabid domestic, terrestrial animals have been identified, three with confirmed bat variant virus and two unknown.

 Purpose of Reporting and Surveillance